MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/deploymentFAQ.md

 If your critical action isn't listed earlier in this topic, add a comment to this topic or log a documentation bug, and Microsoft will address your requirement.

-## What regions are supported on self-service?
+## What regions are supported on self-service in North America?
-New projects for Finance and Operations are onboarded to the following regions:
+We now only support the following regions in North America.
+For more information on region availability please see [International availability of Dynamics 365](https://www.microsoft.com/trustcenter/privacy/dynamics365-operations-location).

 - East US
 - West US